ncatlab/nlab-content/pages/3/7/1/1/1173/content.md

 ### Bounded and unbounded semilattices

 There is also the question of whether semilattices are bounded or not, in the sense of a [[bounded lattice]].
-With the algebraic definition of a semilattice, one could either assume that semilattices have [[neutral elements]] $1$ or [[absorbing elements]] $0$ or both.
-In the order-theoretic definition, one can assume that semilattices have [[top elements]] or [[bottom elements]] or both.
+With the algebraic definition of a semilattice, one could either assume that semilattices have [[neutral elements]] $1$ or [[absorbing elements]] $0$ or both or neither.
+In the order-theoretic definition, one can assume that semilattices have [[top elements]] or [[bottom elements]] or both or neither.
 This yields four different kinds of semilattices:

 * those semilattices without either neutral elements or absorbing elements are **unbounded semilattices** or **pseudosemilattices**.